-According to the Association of American Railroads, freight railroads are 3-4 times more fuel efficient than trucks.
+According to the Association of American Railroads, freight railroads are three to four times more fuel efficient than trucks.
 Knife River utilizes rail to deliver aggregate products from a number of its quarries.
-In 2020, approximately 17,000 rail cars were used to ship 1.8 million tons of aggregate material between Knife River locations in Alaska, Oregon and South Dakota.
+In 2021, approximately 17,000 rail cars were used to ship 1.8 million tons of aggregate material between Knife River locations within Alaska, Oregon and South Dakota.